-Three researchers at the University of Oxford want to build an app to serve as a control center for coping with the.
+Three researchers at the University of Oxford want to build an app to serve as a control center for coping with the coronavirus.
 The app could do everything from sharing information about the coronavirus to tracking contact with other people to testing and even food delivery.

 This approach could replace contact tracing, a tactic that has helped several Asian countries control the outbreak in their communities.
 The app also could build herd immunity more quickly, which could reduce the impact of the virus.